-Since 2014, Nature Play Begins at Your Zoo & Aquarium grants have been awarded annually to AZA members to create and expand opportunities to connect families to nature.
+Nature Play Begins at Your Zoo & Aquarium grants are awarded to AZA members to create and expand opportunities to connect families to nature.
 These grant funds are used to establish or enhance programs, build nature play spaces, increase accessibility with transportation and admission support, and build partnerships with community organizations to reach new audiences and extend the nature play beyond the zoo or aquarium visit.

 141 grants were awarded from 2014 to 2017 to AZA-accredited institutions totaling $990,000.
 Click here for the list of funded projects.

-AZA is proud to launch the Nature Play Begins - Young Leaders Program in 2017 to empower emerging, underrepresented AZA professionals to become active members of the nature play movement through professional development and stewardship opportunities.
-Five zoo and aquarium professionals, age 21-29 were selected and are funded to attend AZA conferences, Children & Nature Network's Legacy Camp, and implement projects back at home that increase meaningful access to nature within their community.
+Launched in 2017, the Nature Play Begins - Young Leaders Program empowers emerging, underrepresented AZA professionals to become active members of the nature play movement through professional development and stewardship opportunities.
+Five zoo and aquarium professionals, age 21-29 were selected and funded to attend AZA conferences, Children & Nature Network's Legacy Camp, and implement projects back at home that increase meaningful access to nature within their community.

 AZA's Nature Play Task Force (NPTF) comprised of AZA and Disney staff, education leaders at AZA members, and partners from Children & Nature Network and the North American Association of Environmental Education has developed a variety of resources to facilitate program implementation.
 Click on the links below navigate to or download these materials.

 In partnership with Children & Nature Network, AZA presents a professional development webinar series for informal educators offering and managing nature play programs and spaces.
 These webinars feature case studies from within the field as well as experts in the nature play movement, such as Cheryl Charles, Ph.D., co-founder and President and CEO Emerita of the Children & Nature Network.
 To view webinars, please log on to the AZA network.